On the symmetric version of Seaki Theorem and flat densities: The proof of Theorem .

 \section{The proof of Theorem \ref{TKorner}.}

-The fondamental ingredient of the proof of Theorem \ref{TKorner} is based on the following lemmas.
-The first one is standard in Probability and Martingale theory. and its the proof can be found in \cite{Korner}. \begin{lem} Suppose that $0 < Np < 1$ and $ m \geq 2$.
+The fundamental ingredient of the proof of Theorem \ref{TKorner} is based on the following lemmas.
+The first one is standard in Probability and Martingale theory, and we provide its proof for the readers convenience.
+Our proof is different than that of its weaker version stated in \cite{Korner}. \begin{lemma} Suppose that $0 < Np < 1$ and $ m \geq 2$.
 Then, if $Y_1, Y_2,\cdots,$\\$ Y_N$ are independent random variables with

 {}it follows that